 Municipal Court

-The Carbondale Municipal Court is presided over by the Honorable Judge Fredrick Godderz.
+The Carbondale Municipal Court is overseen by the Honorable Judge Frederick Godderz.

 Frequently Asked Questions